What is Hire Purchase?

 - The servicing costs

-If your company are paying for your car and you are using it for personal use, including driving to and from work, then yes, you will have to pay company car tax.
+If your company is paying for your car and you are using it for personal use, which includes the daily commute to and from work, then yes, you will have to pay Company Car Tax.

-You are exempt from company car tax if you;
+You are exempt from Company Car Tax if you are:

-- Are a member of a limited liability partnership (LLP)
+- A member of a limited liability partnership (LLP)

-If you are the director of a limited company then, unfortunately, you still have to pay for company car tax.
+If you are the director of a limited company then, unfortunately, you still have to pay Company Car Tax.

-Hopefully this has cleared a few things up about hire purchase.
-It’s not a lease in a traditional sense in the way that you go into the contract with the intention of owning the car at the end.
+Hopefully, this has answered some of your questions about Hire Purchase.
+It’s not a lease in the traditional sense in the way that you go into the contract with the intention of owning the car or van at the end.
 While it’s more expensive monthly than a contract hire, the interest rates tend to be lower.
-You do, however, have to think about GAP insurance and company car tax.
+However, you will have to think about things like Company Car Tax, insurance costs and servicing fees.